janousch/Unreal-Engine-Test-Forge/README.md

 Skipped tests will be marked as neither successful nor failed, and will show up explicitly as skipped in test reports.

 ```
-LogAbtTest: Display: AAbtTestSuiteActor::RunAllTests - Test Suite: AbtTestSuiteActor_1
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::RunAllTests - Test Suite: TestForgeTestSuiteActor_1
-LogAbtTest: Display: AAbtTestSuiteActor::RunNextTest - Test: BP_TestClimbLedge
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::RunNextTest - Test: BP_TestClimbLedge
-LogAbtTest: Display: AAbtTestSuiteActor::OnTestSkipped - Test: BP_TestClimbLedge, SkipReason: Does not seem to succeed reliably.
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::OnTestSkipped - Test: BP_TestClimbLedge, SkipReason: Does not seem to succeed reliably.
 Occasionally, we fail to get a hold of the ledge after jumping if done automatically by the test.
-LogAbtTest: Display: AAbtTestSuiteActor::RunNextTest - All tests finished.
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::RunNextTest - All tests finished.
 ```

 ### Assumptions